ywang412/propmanagement/content/about.md

 ## Ready to Work With Us?

-We invite you to learn more about how Premier Property Management can help you maximize your property investment returns.
+We invite you to learn more about how HTX Property Management can help you maximize your property investment returns.
 Contact us today for a free consultation and discover why hundreds of property owners trust us with their investments.

 [Schedule Your Free Consultation](/contact/)